 - describe all the issues first before moving on to your evaluation of them.

 How to order your arguments

-Although you will need to clearly describe the issues related to the essay title (e.g. concepts and theoretical positions), you are expected to go further than mere description.
+Although you'll need to clearly describe the issues related to the essay title (for example the concepts and theoretical positions), you're expected to go further than mere description.
 An essay question might expect you to take one of the following approaches.